Alan Edwardes

 For Estranged, I needed a simple, cheap way of storing binary files.
 All solutions I tested required me to host a server, or me to pay someone to host a server.
 I wanted to avoid the flat fee for a constantly running server, and use something completely serverless with a pay-for-what-you-use model.

+I settled on using a GitHub private git repository (free) and an LFS (large file storage) backend using Amazon Lambda, Amazon S3 and Amazon API Gateway.
 This write-up is a follow up to my older YouTube video covering the manual setup.
 This guide uses a template for a 1-click deployment of all resources mentioned in the video.

 Continue Reading »